TheSableCZ/Raytracer/README.md

 ## Installation

-This is a common cMake project:
+This is a common CMake project.

 Please note that is recommended to build in release mode for better performance.